QuadjoLegend/alx-pre_course/README.md

-Please read the following instructions carefully
+Please read the following instructions carefully.
+I am glad of the progress I am making